fishcus/KAP-manual/en/auto_modeling/README.md

 ## Introduction

-The Auto-Modeling has been supported since Kyligence Enterprise 3.0.
-The system will create models automatically on the basis of the SQLs imported.
-Also it is feasible to accelerate history query, which helps improve your efficiency of building models and executing query.
+Auto-Modeling has been supported since Kyligence Enterprise 3.0.
+The system will create models automatically based on SQL statements.
+It is very useful to accelerate historical queires, which greatly improves efficiency of model building and query execution.

 It takes four steps to accomplish Auto-Modeling: